zengjixiang/jina/docs/tutorials/deploy-model.md

 ## Introduction

 In this tutorial we'll build a fast, reliable and scalable gRPC-based AI service.
-In Jina we call this an {class}`~jina.Executor`.
+In Jina-serve we call this an {class}`~jina.Executor`.
 Our Executor will use [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) to generate images from a given text prompt.
 We'll then use a {class}`~jina.Deployment` to serve it.

 ![](images/deployment.png)